-The trumpeters of the Orange Monster, and the monster itself, would be well-advised to adopt that stanza from Led Zeppelin’s song of the same title with regard to the protesters who are now wide awake, fully alert, and exercising their Constitutional Rights in the streets: petitioning government for redress of grievances.
+The trumpeters of the Orange Monster, and the monster itself, would be well advised to adopt the title of this article (which is borrowed from a Led Zeppelin song) with regard to the protesters who are now wide awake, fully alert, and exercising their Constitutional rights in the streets: petitioning government for redress of grievances.

-Other grievances may include: that they don’t want to be “grabbed by the pussy” or kissed with a mouthful of Tick Tacs, or kissed at all by the Orange Monster or by any of its trumpeters; that they don’t want the press to be demonized; that they don’t want non-whites, non–Anglo-Saxons, non-Christians, non-heterosexual, non-this-or-thats to either be deported, banned or demonized de facto; that they don’t want to ever have to look at the Orange Monster again (especially upon a white house); and that they don’t want ad infinitum … because they don’t know what the fuck the Orange Monster will do or suggest next.
+Other grievances may include that they don’t want to be “grabbed by the pussy” or kissed with a mouthful of Tic Tacs, or kissed at all by the Orange Monster . . . or by any of its trumpeters; that they don’t want the press to be demonized; that they don’t want nonwhites, non–Anglo Saxons, non-Christians, nonheterosexual, non-this-or-that’s to either be deported, banned, or demonized de facto; that they don’t want to ever have to look at the Orange Monster again (especially within the White House); and that they don’t want ad infinitum . . . because they don’t know what the fuck the Orange Monster will do or suggest next.

-And so, due to the Shock and Awe of this political season and the horrendous future and unacceptable present realities it has birthed, the people have Takin’ it to the Streets: “You don’t know me but I’m your brother.
+And so, due to the Shock and Awe of this political season and the horrendous future and unacceptable present realities it has birthed, the people have Takin’ It to the Streets: “You don’t know me but I’m your brother.
 I was raised here in this living Hell.
-You don’t know my kind in your world.”1
+You don’t know my kind in your world.”

-And therein The Brothers’ song lies the reason we are in the streets.
+And in the Brothers’ song lies the reason that “we” are in the streets.
 Therein lies the problem.
 And therein lies the solution.

 And so, it is nobody’s fault but President-elect Trump and his trumpeters that we are in the streets.
-You—the trumpeters—not only allowed but encouraged and participated in the demonizing of the majority of the American People: and the people have finally had it!
-We’re as mad as hell, and we’re not going to take this anymore3.
+You—the trumpeters—not only allowed it to happen but encouraged and participated in the demonizing of the majority of the American people, and the people have finally had it!
+We’re as mad as hell, and we’re not going to take this anymore.
 We shall resist.
 And we shall overcome.
-And we shall the reject and repudiate messages of hate from President-elect Trump and his trumpeters.
-And we shall reject and repudiate the platform of Racist, Xenophobic, Islamophobic, Homophobic and Misogynistic rhetoric….
+And we shall reject and repudiate messages of hate from President-elect Trump and his trumpeters.
+And we shall reject and repudiate the platform of racism, xenophobia, Islamophobia, homophobia and misogyny, and all the rhetoric . . .

 Copyright © 2016 – Hunting For Thompson – All Rights Reserved